DK26/pyrust-keyring/README.md

 # pyrust-keyring
-A C-level keyring port to Python (cpython) for the Rust keyring crate by hwchen (https://github.com/hwchen/keyring-rs).
+A C-level keyring port from the Rust crate created by hwchen (https://github.com/hwchen/keyring-rs).

 # Motivation
 Since using _pypi.org_ keyring library to store sensitive data with the PyInstaller library